josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

     - Update the Copy settings to set the number of retries to 3

-  - Deploy the pipeline.
+  - Deploy the pipeline

 _Exit criteria_:

-- On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed.
+- On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed

   ![Select Edit Pipeline on the bottom of the page](media/adf-copy-data-deployment.png 'Deployment page')